Women Are Harassed Because They Are Women…Not Because of Their Citizenship

 The far-right movement in Sweden blames everything on refugees.
 In 2015, Sweden experienced a heavy influx of refugees which sparked racist rhetoric by the so-called nationalists.
 One of the major talking points was, and still is, that refugees are sexual predators and that ‘Swedish women get harassed by foreigners everywhere’.

 For a moment, this could have been true, in fact, it began to gain momentum until one hashtag, #metoo exposed the dark lie about sexual harassment in Sweden: women had long been suffering at the hands of male sexual predators long before the thousands of refugees thronged Swedish shores.
+There was even a hashtag (#nödvärn) against the police – custodians of the law.
 But because the politically popular thing in Europe now is to blame everything on refugees, far-right political parties capitalised on the refugee influx to gain political capital by presenting refugee men as savages while presenting refugee women as uneducated, oppressed and unable to use contraception – making babies at close intervals thereby putting pressure on the health system which is funded by public funds.

 While all these things could be, devastatingly, true, they are not true for refugees only.